sebastian-meckovski/Currency-Converter/README.md

 ### `npm start`
 This will launch the app in the browser on [http://localhost:4000](http://localhost:4000) and you can start using it!

-Alternativerly You can check out the hosted version of it using [this link](https://black-sand-034bc8103.2.azurestaticapps.net/)
+Alternatively, You can check out the hosted version of it using [this link](https://black-sand-034bc8103.2.azurestaticapps.net/)

 ## Available Scripts